 Volume Processing and Estimation

-The CMA shall calculate or be notified of the Actual Volume, Actual Daily Volume, Daily Actual Volume Discharged, Derived Daily Volume, Estimated Daily Volume, Sewerage Derived Daily Volume and Trade Effluent Estimated Yearly Volume attributable to each Supply Point, meter or Discharge Point (as appropriate) in accordance with CSD 0206 (Trade Effluent Processes) and CSD0207 (RF Charge Calculation, Allocation and Aggregation).
+The CMA shall calculate or be notified of the Actual Volume, Actual Daily Volume, Daily Actual Volume Discharged, Derived Daily Volume, Estimated Daily Volume, Sewerage Derived Daily Volume and Trade Effluent Estimated Yearly Volume attributable to each Supply Point, meter or Discharge Point (as appropriate) in accordance with CSD 0206 (Trade Effluent Processes) and CSD0207 (Charge Calculation, Allocation and Aggregation).

 Charge Calculation, Allocation and Aggregation

-The CMA shall calculate the Wholesale Charges payable by each Licensed Provider for the provision of both Water Services and Sewerage Services for each Invoice Period in accordance with CSD 0205 (Invoice Period Charge Calculation, Allocation & Aggregation) and CSD 0207 (RF Charge Calculation, Allocation and Aggregation).
+The CMA shall calculate the Wholesale Charges payable by each Licensed Provider for the provision of both Water Services and Sewerage Services for each Invoice Period in accordance with CSD 0207 (Charge Calculation, Allocation and Aggregation).

 Settlement Timetable and Reporting